ZINZINBIN/ZINZINBIN/README.md

 About me
 ===
-I'm a graduate school student in Seoul National University.
-My major is fusion plasma and now i worked on Gausslabs as a ML applied scientist intern.
+I'm a graduate school student at Seoul National University.
+My major is fusion plasma and I worked on Gausslabs as a ML applied scientist intern.
-I'm interested in AI application for fusion plasma and physics-informed machine learning.
+I'm interested in AI applications for fusion plasma and physics-informed machine learning.
-Feel free to contact if you have interest in my research, work or whatever you want to know from me.
+Feel free to contact me if you have an interest in my research, work, or whatever you want to know from me.

 - Notion page: <a href = "https://zinzinbin.notion.site/My-profile-7032f684f72c4d32bec1e79940cdc46a">[Jinsu Kim, profile]</a>
 - CV: <a href = "https://docs.google.com/document/d/1BhAfJKpb1Ju4BZXJmjm0gbaRkU5XDH87/edit?usp=sharing&ouid=103232822913929091897&rtpof=true&sd=true">[Jinsu Kim, CV]</a>